jason-callaway/gluster-ansible/README.md

 This tool will use Ansible to deploy community Gluster on RHEL AWS instances.

+## Demo video
+If you want to see this happening, check out [https://youtu.be/-wsJjrLQKqk](https://youtu.be/-wsJjrLQKqk).

 ## Not for production
 Note that this repo is currently only good for showing the "art of the possible."
 We're working on making this more production-ready, but it's not there yet.